pellcorp/py-squid-blacklists/README.md

 Squid helper handling squidguard blacklists written in python

 * Only supports domains blacklists actually (ie : google.com, www.google.com, api.google.com, etc.)
-* In config specified blacklists are loaded in RAM
+* In config specified blacklists are loaded in RAM or CDB backend using https://github.com/acg/python-cdb (testing flavour is available)
 * Usable as an external acl plugin of squid
 * Written because of poor developpement on squidguard and bad support of blacklists files using squid3
-* Tested on Debian 8 / python 2.7.9
+* Tested on Debian 8 / python 2.7.9 / squid 3.4.8

 ## Usage